 DHCPOpen Open a DHCP Server Syntax HANDLE DHCPOpen(NTARGS pNTA , NTPARAM_DHCP pNTP); Parameters pNTA Pointer to common argument structure used by all services pNTP Pointer to DHCP parameter structure Return Value Returns a HANDLE to a DHCP instance structure, which is used in calls to other DHCP functions like DHCPClose() .

-Description This function is called to initiate DHCP control of a given device. servers on t () starts the DHCP process.
-This process will discover if there are any DHCP he network and request an IP address.
-The result of the search for an IP be passed to the application via the standard network tools status callback.
-The Client w vill remain running so it can renew the IP address when necessary. resulting info itional option tags entered into the DHCP client parameter structure, the ormation from the DHCP server is written to the system configuration under G_SYSINFO entry.
-See Section 4.4.8 for more information.
-The DHCP (NT_MODE Client executes on a specific interface.
-Thus, it is compatible with IFIDX only.
-DHCPClose Close an In stance of the DHCP Client void DHCPClose(HANDLE hDHCP);
+Description This function is called to initiate DHCP control of a given device.

+DHCPOpen() starts the DHCP process.
+This process will discover if there are any DHCP servers on the network and request an IP address.
+The result of the search for an IP address will be passed to the application via the standard network tools status callback.

+The Client will remain running so it can renew the IP address when necessary.

+For any additional option tags entered into the DHCP client parameter structure, the resulting information from the DHCP server is written to the system configuration under the CFGTAG SYSINFO entry.
+See Section G.3.7 for more information.

+The DHCP Client executes on a specific interface.
+Thus, it is compatible with NT_MODE_IFIDX only.

+DHCPClose Close an Instance of the DHCP Client

-Syntax Parameters
+Syntax void DHCPClose(HANDLE hDHCP);